nileshsingal/aws-practise/Aws Compute Services/EC-2/EC2.md

  ![](images/login6.PNG)

  ## 6. *Now Launch Instance*
+ From the Amazon EC2 dashboard, choose Launch Instance.

  ![](images/login7.PNG)

  ## 7. Step 1: Choose an Amazon Machine Image (AMI)
+ The Choose an Amazon Machine Image (AMI) page displays a list of basic configurations called Amazon Machine Images (AMIs) that serve as templates for your instance.
+Select the HVM edition of the Amazon Linux AMI.
+Notice that this configuration is marked Free tier eligible.

- You can search for required **Operating System**, In This Demo we will create instance of Linux select the first option **Amazon Linux 2 AMI (HVM), SSD Volume Type**
+ You can search for required **Operating System**, In This Demo we will create instance of Linux select the first option **Amazon Linux 2 AMI (HVM), SSD Volume Type** If You are creating windows Instance ,**Volume Should be >= 50 GB** you will be charged per hour for windows you also have to pay for licence(**per hr**)(**pay as you use**)

  ![](images/login8.PNG)